bmiles-development/s6pack-cloud/README.md

 6. Starter
 * Pack

-s6pack is an open-source cloud Infrastructure-as-Code application to quickly build subscription payment Software-as-a-Service applications.
+s6pack is an open-source cloud Infrastructure-as-Code application and client SPA application to quickly build subscription payment Software-as-a-Service applications.
 See the demo [here](https://s6pack.build)

-This repo is the cloud application code.
+This repo is the Cloud Application code.
 To see the Client Application repo go [here](https://github.com/bmiles-development/s6pack-client)

 # Documentation
 [Read the s6pack docs](https://docs.s6pack.build/getting-started/welcome/)